 Each committee will consist of 3 members.
 Chairs must be Medaille faculty members, but committee members may be appointed from the community at the discretion of the chair.
 A list of available dissertation chairs will be provided.
 Each student will meet with the Dissertation committee for a proposal meeting to develop a specific topic or project.
 This is a working meeting during which the student may receive guidance about the appropriateness and acceptable scope of the dissertation.
 All data-based projects must receive IRB approval.
 In general, data-based projects should receive IRB review after the proposal meeting, but exceptions will be allowed at the discretion of the chair.
-The defense of the dissertation will be open to the Medaille community and will involve a full presentation of the chair (and other committee members as appropriate) within one semester of the final defense.
+The defense of the dissertation will be open to the Medaille community and will involve a full presentation of the research, including questions about the project.
+Students should submit all revisions to the chair (and other committee members as appropriate) within one semester of the final defense.